GuiLopes29/Happmobi/README.md

 #### Login
 - First of all, we reccomend you to login (If you didn't has one, you need to create a new in DB or ask to your responsable)

+*Pay attention, if you're creating a new user in db, please encrypt the password with bcrypto to get the security on application, if you want, can use this site: https://www.browserling.com/tools/bcrypt please use **12 rouds** or costumize in app before*

 Do one **POST** request with the route: "/user", with body:
 ```